 There are two major advantages of writing in the third person:

 You can write about the thoughts and feelings of more than one character in the story.
 In the example, we know what both John and Peter were thinking.

 You can describe the expressions on all the character’s faces (John’s face turning pale, Peter’s eyes blazing with fury) and can write about what continues to happen even though one or more characters have lost consciousness or if they are no longer present in the scene.

 As such, the person reading a story written in the third person is able to experience the thoughts and feeling of all the characters in the story.
 This might allow him/her to have a richer and deeper overall understanding of the story.

 There is, however, a major downside to writing in the third person.
 If you fail to show how each character is feeling or reacting, or if you fail to include the personal thoughts of the characters in the story, your story can end up sounding like a boring report about which character did this and which character did that.
 This is something that we want to avoid so if you do choose to write in the third person, you must ensure you power up your characters with descriptions of their thoughts, feelings and actions!

 So, should you write in the first person point of view or the third person point of view?
 Well, it’s really all up to personal preference and writing style.
 Before starting your story, always think about what you want to achieve.

 If you want to raise the emotional stakes for the reader, you might want to consider writing in the first person.
 If your purpose is to tell a story objectively and to get the reader to experience the emotions and thoughts of all the characters in the story, writing from a third person point of view might be better.

-Whichever point of view you choose, remember to maintain consistent points of view in composition writing.
+Whichever point of view you choose, remember to maintain consistent points of view in English composition writing.
 Always check and edit your writing to make sure that there are no pronoun changes from the first to the third person.

 In my next blog post, I will discuss three common point of view errors students make when writing in the first person point of view so do look out for it!
 Meanwhile, have fun experimenting with your writing!